 Collectively, students provided 160 written responses to the task prompt (8 response fields were left blank).
 The responses were transcribed and shared among the authors, and who reviewed them with the goal of identifying distinctive clusters of statements that reflected possible response framings.
 From that process emerged a consensus on six categories, including framings related to enjoyment, the (visual and interactive) affordances of the representations themselves, task difficulty, representational fidelity, and domain understandings (Table 1).
 The responses were then coded independently by two of the authors.
-For each written response, raters identified one or more (in the case of compound responses) assertions contained within the response and then performed two codings: (a) assigning assertions to response categories, and (b) determining the "polarity" of the response, that is, whether the observation was a positive or negative response to the representation.
+For each written response, raters identified one or more (in the case of compound responses) assertions contained within the response and then performed two codings: (a) assigning assertions to response categories, and (b) determining the "polarity" of the representation.
 The units of analysis are the 213 coded assertions that rose from this process (and not the students or their raw responses).
 A test of inter-rater reliability ($\kappa = 0.86$) showed strong agreement, and discrepancies were negotiated and resolved for all except two responses, which were not coded.